Pmcg1/PandS_Project_2019/README.md

 ##### Sample of Data (Random)

-Similarly to the previous section, pandas dataframe.sample is used to out a random five records from the dataframe.
+Similarly to the previous section, Pandas dataframe.sample is used to out a random five records from the dataframe.

 ``` Python
 print('Sample of data (Random 5 records):')